Cal-Thoma/mgmap/README.md

 How would the applications discussed in question five be applied to improve wastewater treatment?

+### 1. General search info (0.5 pts)

+Which metformin degradation genes did you look for in your BLAST searches?
+What were the percent identity cutoffs used for the search?

+### 2. The Metformin Breakdown Pathway (1 pt)
+What is the function of the proteins encoded by the genes selected for your blast searches?
+Briefly describe what they do in the metformin degradation pathway
+(enzymes, transporters, etc.)

+### 3. Search Results (0.5 pts)

+Where were the genes you searched for most prevalent?
+What does the prevalence of the genes you investigated suggest about the consumption of metformin and other biguanides?

-### 1. Where are waste water genes over time?
-(2pts)
+### 4. Where are waste water genes over time?
+(2.5 pts)

 Look at the metadata file in the output.
 Where are genes located over time?
 What does that say about Metformin?

-What trend would you expect with something like galgene and why?
+What trend would you expect with something like galegine or phenformin/buformin?
+Why?

-### 2. Using the mgmap script and metagenomic data(2pts)

-What can we conclude about metagenomic data?
+### 5. Coocurrance (2.5 pts)

+Did you observe co-occurence between the genes encoding the enzymes in the metformin pathway?
+What does cooccurence of these genes suggest?

 Are the genes found on the map in the same organism?

-If you found a crcB gene (a fluoride exporter) in a sample and a defluorinase gene at the same site, would the site be capable of defluorination?
+If you found a crcB gene (a fluoride exporter) in a sample and a defluorinase gene at the same site, would the site be necessarily capable of defluorination?
 Why or why not?

-### 3. NEED TO ADD MORE QUESTIONS!!!
+### 6. Applications (1.5 pts)

+What types of functional genomic applications can be developed from the information found in MGnify database?

+How would the applications discussed in question five be applied to improve wastewater treatment?